-This is the 1995 scientific report, maps and data that enables the later 2000 generation of the GIS https://pubs.er.usgs.gov/publication/wri924154
+This is the 1995 scientific report, maps and data that enables the later 2000 generation of the GIS mapping layers used for Hillsborough's GPD.

 The original, scientific USGS 1995 Geohydrology and Water Quality of Stratified-Drift Aquifers in the Contoocook River basin, South-Central New Hampshire source report describes data collection and analysis.
 Products include topographic mapping plates (Plates 2 & 4 are Hillsborough) using USGS Quadrangles as the base.